SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/network/microsoft_always_on_vpn.md

 #### Configuring NPS logging

 Refer to the [Microsoft documentation](https://learn.microsoft.com/en-us/windows-server/networking/technologies/nps/nps-accounting-configure#configure-nps-log-file-properties) to activate the NPS logging on the server.
-The logs should be write in files with the IAS (legacy) format.
+The logs should be written as files with the IAS (legacy) format.

 #### NXLog setup on Windows
-This section describes how to configure [NXLog](https://nxlog.co/) to forward your Windows events by means of a syslog transport channel.
+This section describes how to configure [NXLog](https://nxlog.co/) to forward your Windows events through syslog.

 First of all, download NXLog at the following link : https://nxlog.co/products/all/download.
 Then, open the NXLog configuration file at `C:\Program Files (x86)\nxlog\conf\nxlog.conf` and update it with the following instructions:
 ```